 The Grand Marshal announces, "Let the procession begin."
-Accompanied by processional music, the candidates enter the Field House stadium in two columns.
+Accompanied by processional music, the candidates enter the Horseshoe on Ashley Ave. in two columns.
 Marshals will lead candidates to proper seating row and seat.
 Be seated as they enter.
 All rise when faculty process.

 Minister gives invocation.
 (All males remove hats during invocation.
 Hats are then replaced.)
 President offers his welcome and introduces the speaker, who gives the address.

 The Vice-President for Academic Affairs (AAVP) announces honorary degrees, which are conferred by the President.

 The AAVP introduces the Dean of the College of Health Professions.